 ¶1.
 And it came to pass when the wall had been built, and I had set up the doors, and the gatekeepers, and the singers, and the Levites had been appointed,

-2.that I gave that Hanani, my brother, and Hananiah, the commander of the fortress, a charge concerning Jerusalem (for he was a faithful man and feared God more than many).
+2.that I gave Hanani my brother and Hananiah, the commander of the fortress, a charge concerning Jerusalem (for he was a faithful man and feared God more than many).

 3. And I said to them, “Do not let the gates of Jerusalem be opened until the sun is hot, and while they are standing guard, close the doors and bar them.
-And you shall station guards for the inhabitants of Jerusalem, each in his watch, and each before his house.”
+And you shall station guards from the inhabitants of Jerusalem, each in his watch and each in front of his house.”

-4. For the city was wide and great, but the people within it were few, and no house had been built.
+4. For the city was wide and great, but the people within it were few, and no houses had been built.

 ¶5.
 Then my God put it into my heart, and I assembled the nobles, and the officials, and the people, to be reckoned according to genealogy.
 And I found a record of the genealogy of those who had come up to Jerusalem at the beginning, and in which I found written: